yulaner-dev/-sortf-file-and-folder-sorter-by-size./README.md

 you can aciheve this by going into the `/usr/local/bin` by typing `cd /usr/local/bin` into the terminal,then, type `chmod +x "sortf"` into the terminal and press Enter.
-Now its a Executable and yoru good to go! just Reboot linux and tahts it with the intallation.
+Now its a Executable and yoru good to go!

+just dont forget to Reboot linux and tahts it with the intallation.

 Step 4) How to use?